Bhubaneswar Odisha, India Travel Guide

 Learn basic local phrases.
 Ask permission before photographing individuals.
 Dress modestly, particularly at holy places.

-Always ask for permission before taking photos of people.
+Always get consent before taking photos of people.
 Be sensitive with children.
 Respect restrictions at sites.

 Remove shoes before entering temples.
 Dress modestly (shoulders and knees covered).